-- (i) Greek history to ca 650 BCE
+- (i) Greek History to ca 650 BCE

-- (ii) Greek history ca 650-479 BCE
+- (ii) Greek History ca 650-479 BCE

-- (iii) Greek history 479-336 BCE
+- (iii) Greek History 479-336 BCE

 - (iv) Athenian Democracy in the Classical Age

-- (v) Alexander the Great and his successors 336-301 BCE
+- (v) Alexander the Great and his Successors 336-301 BCE

-- (vi) The Hellenistic world 301-ca 100 BCE
+- (vi) The Hellenistic World 301-ca 100 BCE

 - (vii) The Achaemenid Empire

 - (viii) Pre-Roman Italy

-- (ix) Carthage and the Punic Mediterranean
+- (ix) Carthage and the Phoenician Mediterranean

-- (x) Rome and the Mediterranean world 240-146 BCE
+- (x) Rome and the Mediterranean World 240-146 BCE

-- (xi) Roman history 146 BC-46 BCE
+- (xi) Roman History 146 BC-46 BCE

 - (xii) Cicero

-- (xiii) Roman history 46 BCE-54 CE
+- (xiii) Roman History 46 BCE-54 CE

-- (xiv) Roman history 54-138 CE
+- (xiv) Roman History 54-138 CE

-- (xv) Roman history 138-312 CE
+- (xv) Roman History 138-312 CE

-- (xvi) The ecology, agriculture and settlement history of the ancient Mediterranean world
+- (xvi) The Ecology, Agriculture and Settlement History of the Ancient Mediterranean World

-- (xvii) The economy of the pre-Roman Mediterranean
+- (xvii) The Economy of the pre-Roman Mediterranean

-- (xviii) The economy of the Roman Empire
+- (xviii) The Economy of the Roman Empire

-- (xix) The provinces of the Roman Empire
+- (xix) The Provinces of the Roman Empire

-- (xx) Greek and/or Roman religions
+- (xx) Greek and/or Roman Religions

-- (xxi) Gender and sexuality in the Greek and/or Roman world
+- (xxi) Gender and Sexuality in the Greek and/or Roman World

-- (xxii) Varieties of enslavement and unfreedom in the ancient Mediterranean
+- (xxii) Varieties of Enslavement and Unfreedom in the Ancient Mediterranean

-- (xxiii) Community movements, Mediterranean colonizations and colonialisms
+- (xxiii) Community Movements, Mediterranean Colonizations and Colonialisms

-- (xxiv) Greek and/or Latin historiography
+- (xxiv) Greek and/or Latin Historiography

-- (xxv) The Church in the Roman Empire from the beginnings to 312 CE
+- (xxv) The Church in the Roman Empire from the Beginnings to 312 CE

-- (xxvi) The world of Augustine
+- (xxvi) The World of Augustine

-- (xxvii) The City of Rome
+- (xxvii) The City of Rome (MPhil only)

-This option is run in collaboration with the British School at Rome and involves attendance at the residential course organised by the School annually in Rome; only those accepted by the School may take the option.
-NB this paper requires two submitted essays like all other papers, not one as in the BSR guidelines.
-[Tuition fees for this course are transferred to the School by the University; maintenance is for negotiation between the student and his/her college, and grants for travel may be applied for from College or University funds.]
+This option is run in collaboration with the British School at Rome and involves attendance at the residential course organised by the School annually in Rome.
+Only those accepted by the School may take the option.
+It should normally be taken in Year 1 of the MPhil.
+N.B.
+(1) this paper involves a period of residence at the BSR, which may overlap with the first year submission deadline, and therefore requires careful workload planning; (2) this paper is examined through two submitted essays like all other papers, normally submitted in year 2, not the single essay completed as part of the BSR course, although the latter will normally form the basis for one of your two submissions; (3) this option carries additional tuition fees and maintenance costs: tuition fees for this course are transferred to the School by the University; maintenance costs are the responsibility of the student and should be discussed with your college; grants to assist with costs for travel and maintenance may be applied for from College or University funds, including the Faculty's Craven Fund.